David Martin (Scottish politician): Scottish politics

 Following the Brexit vote of 23 June 2016, Martin was invited to join the First Minister's Standing Council on Europe, a cross-party body which offers advice to the Scottish government on how best to protect Scotland's relationship with the European Union.
 In contrast to England and Wales, Scotland voted firmly in favour of EU membership by 62% to 38%.

 In a video he explained, "she [First Minister Nicola Sturgeon] assured me this would be an all-party and no-party, a pro-independence and an anti-independence grouping, that there would be no bias one way or the other.
 Our job is simply to look at what would be best for Scotland in the new situation that we face".

+In January 2024, Martin became President of the European Movement in Scotland.

 Citizens' Assembly

 Since losing his seat in 2019, Martin has been appointed as co-convener of the Citizens' Assembly of Scotland.
-He and Kate Wimpress, from a charity and arts background, took office as co-conveners on 6 August 2019.
+He took office on 6 August 2019 with co-convener Kate Wimpress.

 In July 2019, Joanna Cherry, Member of Parliament for Edinburgh South West, suggested the Assembly would be used to promote Scottish nationalism.
 Martin, a unionist, refused to endorse a boycott of the Assembly encouraged by Scotland in Union, the Scottish Conservatives and the Scottish Liberal Democrats.
 He insisted the running of the Assembly would be impartial and expressed his disappointment at the going ahead of the boycott.